-Yet again another company Lie Detection Services with no qualifications who was falsely advertising as being a member of the British Polygraph Association (now removed pending legal action) When selecting a company to use for a lie detector test you need to ensure the examiner is qualified and experienced, would you let a surgeon who isn’t qualified operate one you ?
+Lie Detection Services are another company with no qualifications who have been falsely advertising as being a member of the British Polygraph Association (now removed pending legal action) When selecting a company to use for a lie detector test you need to ensure the examiner is qualified and experienced, would you let a surgeon who isn’t qualified operate one you ?
 So how do you make a decision on who to use?
 Are they even a registered company?
 Are they registered with the ICO?
 Do they have the relevant insurances to trade?

 Fortunately, our industry has the American Polygraph Association with over 2800 polygraph examiners worldwide, the includes Government and Police Examiners.
 They are extremely important as they regulate the industry and ensure we use the latest equipment and techniques, that the examiner is fully trained and qualified.

-Lie Detection Services run by Tony Mulligan are not members of the APA or the BPA.
+Lie Detection Services run by Tony Mulligan are not members of the APA or the UKPA.
 Why should this matter to a customer, read on below and find out why?

 The American Polygraph Association (APA) is the leading professional polygraph organization in the world, representing more than 2,800 experienced polygraph examiners in private business, law enforcement and government.
 Professional APA polygraph examiners administer hundreds of thousands of polygraph exams each year worldwide.
 The APA establishes standards of ethical practices, techniques, instrumentation and research, as well as provides advanced training and continuing education programs.